jepainter/MilestoneProject1/README.md

 5. Pictures:
     1. Go to "Media" page.
     2. Carousel should adjust size appropriately according to screen size and centered (Bug1: issue with display size on iPad Pro in portrait view).
 Functioning well on all other devices and orientations.
+    3. Bug1 Fix: Removed assigment of height (vh) to containers to prevent skewing/scalling issue of carousel container.
-    3. Images to fill Carousel appropriately, without skewing/scaling issues or overflows outside of containers (Bug2: some scaling issues, especially iPad Pro, minor issues with other displays).
+    4. Images to fill Carousel appropriately, without skewing/scaling issues or overflows outside of containers (Bug2: some scaling issues, especially iPad Pro, minor issues with other displays).
+    5. Bug2 Fix: Assigned width of 100 to carousel-items to prevent skewing/scaling issues in the container.
-    4. "Previous" and "Next" buttons on Carousel functional and responsive, verified working correctly.
+    6. "Previous" and "Next" buttons on Carousel functional and responsive, verified working correctly.
-    5. Using Carousel progress indicator at bottom to cycle images/jump to images tested, verified working correctly.
+    7. Using Carousel progress indicator at bottom to cycle images/jump to images tested, verified working correctly.

 6. Albums and audio players:
     1. Go to "Media" page.